overture-stack/website/markdown/documentation/song/reference/commands.md

 ## Search

-The `search` command is used to search for analysis objects based off various input parameters.
-Unless specified by one of the following options the `search` command will search for analysis within the current studyId.
+The `search` command searches for analysis objects based on various input parameters.
+Unless specified by one of the following options, the `search` command will search for analysis within the current studyId.

 | Option | Description |
 |--|--|